 What Are Some Important Traffic Laws in South Carolina?

 Severe penalties await anyone breaking South Carolina’s traffic laws.
 Read on to make sure you don’t cross the line next time you drive:

 South Carolina may be facing one of the worst plights of distracted drivers, ranking third in the country for road fatalities linked to lapses in concentration.
 As a result, legislators have taken a hard stance against anyone caught paying more attention to their phones than the road.
 South Carolina’s “no texting and driving” rule prohibits sending, composing, or reading SMS or chat messages while behind the wheel.
 If you’re caught tapping away, you could be strapped with a fine and may have your license suspended.

 South Carolina Child Car Seat Laws

-Like many other states, South Carolina law requires children 8 or under to be seated safely in an approved child seat.
+Like many other states, South Carolina law requires children 8 or under to be seated safely in an approved child car seat.
 If the child is under 2 years old, he or she must make use of a rear-facing seat.

 Children who are 2 years or older, must be secured in a forward-facing safety seat in the rear seats of the car.
-Children who are 4 or over must be restrained in a belt-positioning booster safety seat attached to one of the rear passenger seats of the vehicle.
+Children who are 4 or over must be restrained in a belt-positioning booster seat attached to one of the rear passenger seats of the vehicle.
 Children who are at least 57 inches tall and are 8 years old or over can make use of your vehicle’s standard seats, provided the shoulder belt fits snugly over the chest, the lap belt straps tightly over the child’s hips and thighs, and the child is able to sit straight against the seat back.